EEC 281 - VLSI Digital Signal Processing

 Read by Paper Comments

-Th, Jan 11 Programmable DSP Architectures: Part I, Edward A. Lee, ASSP Magazine, October 1988.
+Wed, Jan 8 Programmable DSP Architectures: Part I, Edward A. Lee, ASSP Magazine, October 1988.
 Easy to read article on the most notable features of programmable DSP processors.
 These first-generation DSP processors were more clearly distinguished from general-purpose processors than they are today.
 Note the publication date of 1988—many of the technical specifications are impressive only when considered in the context of the technology available at that time.

 Reference Programmable DSP Architectures: Part II, Edward A. Lee, ASSP Magazine, January 1989.
 Easy to read article presenting an overview of issues of programming pipelined DSP processors with complex organizations.